Kaspar-Metsa/Rocket_Delivery_Java8_Features_Kaspar_Metsa/README.md

 **9th Part - Cosmic Ray Indicator**
 1. The cosmic ray indicator only lasts 25 starts, after 25 starts it needs to be exchanged:
-⋅⋅⋅a.
+ a.
 The indicator is never exchanged before it only has 2 starts or less left(So for the example of the rocket's indicator has 22 starts with the indicator, it is not exchanged, at 23-25 starts it must be exchanged)
-⋅⋅⋅b.
+ b.
 The cosmic ray indicator can only be exchanged in Jupiter or Neptune.

 **10th Part - Additional Requirements for logistics**
 1. One rocket can carry multiple packages if the total weight of all packages carried in 1 rocket is less or equal to the maximum weight the rocket can carry (Please see 4th part).

 2. One rocket can pick up and carry packages that are meant for multiple planets.
-⋅⋅⋅a.
+ a.
 This is why rockets don't always off-load all the packages in the post office, just those packages are off-loaded that are needed on that planet the rocket is currently visiting.

 3. Rocket also takes packages if it already has some packages, but it has enough room to carry some more:
-⋅⋅⋅a.
+ a.
 In this case it prefers packages, that are being sent to the same planet that some other packages the rocket is already carrying, instead of packages that are being sent to a different planet.

-⋅⋅⋅b.
+b.
 Example: Rocket picks up 2 packages from Venus planet that need to be delivered to Earth planet and 1 package from Venus planet that need to be delivered to Mars planet.
 It delivers 1 package to Mars.
 Now on Mars, the  rocket has additional room so it picks up another package from Mars.
 If Mars has any package that is meant to go to Earth, it prefers that package because it goes there next anyway.
 If there is no package that is meant to be delivered to Earth, it takes any other package that adds another destination for the rocket.
 The rocket continues to go to Earth.

 4. Because the length of travel from all planets to all planets is the same 15ms, then distance in solar system is not important at all(you can deliver a package from Io to Earth and then to Mars).